CosmoLike/cocoa/README.md

     module load Anaconda3/2022.10

-If you are not sure about the name of the available Anaconda module, type the command.
+If you are not sure about the name of the available Anaconda module, type the command

     module avail An